Kokolipa/Tableau_CitiBIke/README.md

 5. On average, for how long do users rant a bicycle?
 6. Which zip codes approximately concentrate the largest amount of usage?

-To answer these questions, two dashboards were created for each segment the company posses, members and casual users.
-Members are users that subscribed for an annual membership (Citi Bike plan  / Lyft Pink plan [pricing](https://citibikenyc.com/pricing)); Casual members = users who purchased 24-hour pass OR 3-day pass.
+To answer these questions, two dashboards were created for each company segment: members and casual users.
+Members are users that subscribed for an annual membership (Citi Bike plan  / Lyft Pink plan [pricing](https://citibikenyc.com/pricing)); Casual members = users who purchased a 24-hour pass OR 3-day pass.

 ### Description of the data:
-There are 13 columns and 3,767,347 records of data from [`CitiBike`](https://s3.amazonaws.com/tripdata/index.html).
+There are 13 columns and 3,767,347 data records in July [`CitiBike`](https://s3.amazonaws.com/tripdata/index.html).
 ##### Columns:
 ``` python
 # 1. ride_id